 XML is a tag based language like HTML.

 You can define your own tags which is why it is called extensible language.

-XML is W3C Recommendation for data storage and transport.
+XML is W3C Recommendation for data storage and data transfer.

-Technology agnostic - Being plain text, XML is technology independent.
-It can be used by any technology for data storage and transmission purpose.
+Technology agnostic − Being plain text, XML is technology independent.
+It can be used by any technology for data storage and data transfer purpose.

-Allow Validation - Using XSD, DTD and XML structure can be validated easily.
+Allow Validation − Using XSD, DTD and XML structures can be validated easily.

-Redundant Syntax - Normally XML file contains lot of repeatitive terms.
+Redundant Syntax − Normally XML files contain a lot of repetitive terms.